nessalc/lapo-presenter-notes/docs/programs/winter/stars-stars-and-more-stars.md

 			Compared
 		Actual	to Earth

   Distance From Sun (Average)	67 million miles	.72 Revolution Period	225 days	.62
   Rotation Period	243 days retrograde
 	(backwards)
   Diameter	7500 miles	.95
   Mass	  	.82
   Surface Gravity	  	.90
   Surface Temperature (Average)	480oC (900oF)

 WHAT TO LOOK FOR THROUGH THE TELESCOPE:

-  1.Recommended eyepiece: 26mm or 40mm.
+  1. Recommended eyepiece: 26mm or 40mm.

-  2.Venus will appear bright white through the telescope.
+  1. Venus will appear bright white through the telescope.
 If it is too bright, use the mask that fits over the front of the telescope.
 No atmospheric features are visible.

-  3.Venus will not be a full ball when seen through the telescope.
+  1. Venus will not be a full ball when seen through the telescope.
 Since it orbits closer to the Sun than we do, we see it go through phases like the Moon.

 ADDITIONAL VENUS INFORMATION:

-  1.Through the telescope, Venus is white with no surface features.
+  1. Through the telescope, Venus is white with no surface features.
 This is due to its dense, cloudy atmosphere of carbon dioxide.

-  2.The dense atmosphere results in the greenhouse effect.
+  1. The dense atmosphere results in the greenhouse effect.
 Sunlight can get through the clouds but cannot get out.
 This produces the 900oF (480oC) surface temperatures on Venus.

-  3a.Radar observations show that Venus has two continent sized plateaus on its surface.
+    1. Radar observations show that Venus has two continent sized plateaus on its surface.
 Russian spacecraft that have landed on the surface show it to be covered with boulders.

-  3b.The Magellan spacecraft which went into orbit around Venus in August of 1990 has mapped essentially Venus' entire surface using a high resolution radar.
+    1. The Magellan spacecraft which went into orbit around Venus in August of 1990 has mapped essentially Venus' entire surface using a high resolution radar.
 It has found volcanoes, craters, long channels, and many other features.

-  3c.Magellan discovered a 2 km (1.2 mile) wide channel winding 6,800 km (4,100 miles) over the surface of Venus.
+    1. Magellan discovered a 2 km (1.2 mile) wide channel winding 6,800 km (4,100 miles) over the surface of Venus.
 This is the longest channel in the solar system.

-  4.The pressure on the surface of Venus is 90 times the air pressure on Earth.
+  1. The pressure on the surface of Venus is 90 times the air pressure on Earth.
 Because of this you would be squashed like a bug if you were on Venus.

 	MARS

 			Compared
 		Actual	to Earth

   Distance From Sun (Average)	140 million miles	1.5 Revolution Period	687 days (1.88 yrs.)
   Rotation Period	24 hr.
 37 min.	-
   Diameter	4200 miles	.53
   Mass	  	.11
   Surface Gravity	  	.38
   Surface Temperature	 140 to 20oC ( 220 to 70oF)

 WHAT TO LOOK FOR THROUGH THE TELESCOPE:

-  1.Recommended eyepiece: 26mm or 40mm.
+  1. Recommended eyepiece: 26mm or 40mm.

-  2.Mars will appear as a reddish or orangish ball through the telescope.
+  1. Mars will appear as a reddish or orangish ball through the telescope.

-  3.Dark markings on the planet's surface can be seen.
+  1. Dark markings on the planet's surface can be seen.
 These are areas of the surface which are actually darker than the rest of the surface.

-  4.The whitish area near one edge of the planet is the southern polar cap.
+  1. The whitish area near one edge of the planet is the southern polar cap.

 ADDITIONAL MARS INFORMATION:

-  1.Mars was closest to Earth on January 3rd.
+  1. Mars was closest to Earth on January 3rd.
 On that date it will be 58 million miles away.
-Compare that to 1988 when Mars was only 36.5 million miles away.
+Compare that to 1988 when Mars was only 31.
+5 million miles away.

-  2.Since Mars' orbit is elliptical, its distance from Earth during closest approach can vary dramatically.
+  1. Since Mars' orbit is elliptical, its distance from Earth during closest approach can vary dramatically.
 In 1995, Mars will be nearly 62.8 million miles away at closest approach.
 After 1995, Mars' closest approaches will start getting closer until in 2003 it will be less than 35 million miles away.

-  3.Mars goes through seasons, just like Earth, except they are twice as long because it takes Mars twice as long to orbit the Sun.
+  1. Mars goes through seasons, just like Earth, except they are twice as long because it takes Mars twice as long to orbit the Sun.
 It rotates on its axis once every 24 1/2 hours.

-  4.The polar cap is made up of two parts, an underlying layer of water ice which is covered by a layer of frozen carbon dioxide (dry ice).
+  1. The polar cap is made up of two parts, an underlying layer of water ice which is covered by a layer of frozen carbon dioxide (dry ice).
 When spring arrives, the dry ice evaporates, leaving the water ice.

-  5.Mars has a very thin atmosphere of carbon dioxide.
+  1. Mars has a very thin atmosphere of carbon dioxide.
 The pressure on the surface is only 1/100 the pressure on the Earth's surface or the same as the air pressure at an altitude of 100,000 feet on Earth.

-  6.Temperatures on Mars range from 70oF (20oC) to  220oF ( 140oC).
+  1. Temperatures on Mars range from 70oF (20oC) to  220oF ( 140oC).

-  7.The surface of Mars has craters.
+  1. The surface of Mars has craters.

-  8.The largest volcanoes in the solar system are on Mars.
+  1. The largest volcanoes in the solar system are on Mars.
 The base of one of them, Olympus Mons, is almost as large as Kansas.

-  9.There are also dry river channels on Mars.
+  1. There are also dry river channels on Mars.
 The question as to what happened to the water that made them remains unanswered.
 The best guess is that some of it is in the polar caps, while most of it is frozen in the ground.
 A small amount of water may have been lost from the atmosphere.

- 10.Mars appears red because of iron oxide rust in the soil.
+  1. Mars appears red because of iron oxide rust in the soil.

- 11.Mars has two tiny irregularly shaped moons.
+  1. Mars has two tiny irregularly shaped moons.
 Phobos is 17 miles (28 km) by 14 miles (20 km) while Deimos is 9 miles (15 km) by 7 miles (12 km).
 There is a possibility that they are captured asteroids.

 	GAMMA ARIES
 	BINARY (DOUBLE) STAR